Tom Corbett: Tenure

-Twitter

 In 2010, Corbett subpoenaed the social media app, Twitter, in order to "testify and give evidence regarding alleged violations of the laws of Pennsylvania".
 Corbett ordered Twitter to give information about two Twitter accounts that had been anonymously criticizing him.
 One of them was responsible for "exposing the hypocrisy of Tom Corbett".
 Had Twitter failed to appear in court with the information regarding the accounts, Corbett would hold the company accountable and also issue an arrest warrant for the Twitter representative for contempt of court.

-Governor of Pennsylvania

-2010 election
+2010 gubernatorial campaign

 On March 17, 2009, it was reported that Corbett had formed an exploratory committee and had begun filing the paperwork necessary to begin a run for Governor of Pennsylvania.
 On September 15, 2009, Corbett formally declared his candidacy.
 He faced State Representative Sam Rohrer in the May 18, 2010, Republican primary and defeated him with nearly 70% of the vote.
 In the general election, he faced Allegheny County Chief Executive Dan Onorato, who won the Democratic primary with 45% of the vote.

 In May 2010 Corbett filed a criminal subpoena against Twitter ordering them to divulge "any and all subscriber information" of the person(s) behind two accounts that were criticizing the Republican candidate.
 Corbett's office denied that the subpoenas were related to the criticism, but rather to an ongoing grand jury investigation.
 Corbett's office ultimately withdrew the subpoenas.

 In July 2010, Corbett garnered attention for suggesting that some of the unemployed are exploiting the extension of unemployment benefits prior to seeking employment, and later noted the prevalence of "help wanted" ads in the newspapers as evidence of the availability of employment.

 In September 2010, at the first gubernatorial debate, Corbett again gained attention for seemingly violating his "no-tax pledge" in suggesting that he would consider raising the payroll contribution tax.

-On November 2, 2010, Corbett was elected Governor of Pennsylvania, defeating Onorato by 2,172,763 votes (54.5%) to 1,814,788 (45.5%).
-Corbett assumed the office of governor on January 18, 2011, succeeding term-limited Democrat Ed Rendell.
+On November 2, 2010, Corbett was elected Governor of Pennsylvania, defeating Onorato by 357,975 votes (54% to 46%).